 5. Consume more organic fruits and vegetables.
 The average American requires seven to nine servings of fruits and vegetables per day and I sometimes question whether they even achieve two.
 The special antioxidant nutrients in fruits and vegetables provide great healing and detoxification to the intestine and the body as a whole.

 6. Stay hydrated.
 I find many patients are dehydrated and can’t adequately eliminate toxins due to this state.
 A minimum of 8-10 glasses of purified water per day will suit most people.

 7. Strive to eliminate as many medications as you possibly can from your system.
 Many are known to create a leaky gut, exactly the opposite of what you are striving to achieve.We regularly are able to eliminate medications for our patients once healing has occurred.

 Whether you have celiac disease, gluten sensitivity or are just suspicious that gluten intolerance could be affecting you, this is important information to know.
 Too many people are suffering from ill health and literally dying from undiagnosed gluten intolerance.
 We are here to help.
 Our Destination Clinic sees patients from across the country as well as internationally.
 Please let me know how best I can assist you.

 Do You Have Gluten Intolerance?

 Find out now!—contact us for a FREE CONSULTATION.
 Call (408) 733-0400 to schedule.
-If you are not local to us, our DESTINATION CLINIC treats patients from across the country and internationally.
+Our medical center is located in Sunnyvale, CA. If you are not local to us, our DESTINATION CLINIC treats patients from across the country and internationally.
 We will help you find the underlying root cause!